 Actions for Consumers

-The recall complies with the regulatory standards and requirements set by the Consumer Product Safety Commission (CPSC).
+This recall complies with the requirements set forth by the Consumer Product Safety Commission (CPSC).

 How Can I Protect Myself From Falling Victim?